Smalahove (Sheeps Head) with Rutabaga & Potatoes Recipe | Norway

-Smalahove is an interesting traditional Norwegian recipe of sheeps head that you can try in Norway or make it yourself using this recipe!
+Smalahove is an interesting traditional Norwegian recipe of sheeps head usually eaten on the Sunday before Christmas.

 Of course, it might be difficult to get your hands on a sheeps head if you’re not in Norway but you can speak to your local butcher to see if it is something they might provide for you to be able to cook Smalahove for yourself.

-Smalahove is usually eaten on the Sunday before Christmas.
-There are different sides that it can be served with but most common is mashed potatoes and rutabaga, or akvavit.
+There are different sides that can be served with Smalahove but most common is mashed potatoes and rutabaga, or akvavit.
 For this recipe we will be using potatoes and rutabaga, but feel free to try alternative sides if you like.

 Top tip: the most delicious bits are usually the cheek and the tongue!